TCSAR Rescue Reports

 The Rescue Report is published twice yearly by TCSAR Foundation, the nonprofit that supports TCSAR volunteers and provides backcountry safety education and outreach.
 The reports are intended to highlight the commitment and dedication of TCSAR volunteers, provide lessons learned from backcountry accidents, and drive awareness for improving backcountry safety.

-• Incident recaps from every call that came into TCSAR from December 1, 2024, to May 31, 2025.
+• Incident recaps from every call that came into TCSAR from June 1 to November 30, 2025.

 • Graphs and stats that reveal backcountry accident trends and demographics.